rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubernetes-clusters.md

 ## Q&A and Future Sessions

 We will conclude each session with a Q&A segment to address any queries.
 Future sessions will cover more advanced topics like security context, detailed pod scheduling, and deeper dives into Kubernetes tools.

+---

+This tutorial aims to provide a comprehensive understanding of Kubernetes clusters, focusing on practical applications and best practices.
+By following the steps and using the tools mentioned, you will be well-equipped to manage and optimize Kubernetes environments effectively.
+The explanations of terms like "K8s" and "Olly" are included to help you navigate the technical jargon commonly used in the Kubernetes community.